N-Nitrosodimethylamine: Chemistry

-The mechanism of its carcinogenicity involves metabolic activation steps resulting in the formation of methyl diazonium, an alkylating agent.
+The mechanism of its carcinogenicity involves metabolic activation steps resulting in the formation of methyldiazonium, an alkylating agent.

 As a poison

 Several incidents in which NDMA was used intentionally to poison another person have garnered media attention.

 In 1978, a teacher in Ulm, Germany, was sentenced to life in prison for trying to murder his wife by poisoning jam with NDMA and feeding it to her.
 Both the wife and the teacher later died from liver failure.

-In 1978, Steven Roy Harper spiked lemonade with NDMA at the Johnson family home in Omaha, Nebraska.
+That same year, Steven Roy Harper spiked lemonade with NDMA at the Johnson family home in Omaha, Nebraska.
 The incident resulted in the deaths of 30-year-old Duane Johnson and 11-month-old Chad Shelton.
 For his crime, Harper was sentenced to death, but committed suicide in prison before his execution could be carried out.

 In the 2013 Fudan poisoning case, Huang Yang, a postgraduate medical student at Fudan University, was the victim of a poisoning in Shanghai, China.
 Huang was poisoned by his roommate Lin Senhao, who had placed NDMA into the water cooler in their dormitory.
 Lin claimed that he only did this as an April Fool's joke.
 He received a death sentence, and was executed in 2015.

 In 2018, NDMA was used in an attempted poisoning at Queen's University in Kingston, Canada.

 Drug contamination

 In 2018, and then again in 2019, various brands of valsartan were recalled because of contamination with NDMA.
-In 2019, ranitidine was recalled across the world due to contamination with NDMA.
+In 2019, ranitidine was recalled around the world due to contamination with NDMA.
 In December 2019, the FDA began testing samples of the diabetes drug metformin for NDMA.
 The FDA announcement followed a recall of three versions of metformin in Singapore, and the European Medicines Agency's request that manufacturers test for NDMA.

 In September 2019, N-nitrosodimethylamine was discovered in ranitidine products from a number of manufacturers, resulting in recalls.
 In April 2020, ranitidine was withdrawn from the United States market, suspended in the European Union, and suspended in Australia due to concerns about NDMA.

-In August 2021, a class 2 medicines recall was issued for a batch of metformin hydrochloride 500mg/5ml Oral Solution from Rosemont Pharmaceuticals Limited, which was first distributed in December 2020, due to the identification of higher than acceptable levels of NDMA.
+In August 2021, a class 2 medicines recall was issued for a batch of metformin hydrochloride 500 mg/5ml Oral Solution from Rosemont Pharmaceuticals Limited, which was first distributed in December 2020, due to the identification of higher than acceptable levels of NDMA.

 Effect on biological systems

-A study has shown that NDMA perturbs arginine biosynthesis, mitochondrial genome maintenance and DNA damage repair in yeast.
+A study has shown that NDMA perturbs arginine biosynthesis, mitochondrial genome maintenance, and DNA damage repair in yeast.